sftcd/happykey/README.md

 valgrind seems happy for the moment, at least with nominal behaviour, so things aren't that shabby:-)

-Main TODOs are:
+Main TODOs (possibly in this order) are:
-- arbitrary sizes plain/cipher texts (640kB is a hard limit for now:-)
+- arbitrary sizes for plain/cipher texts (640kB is a hard limit for now:-)
-- multiple algorithms and modes (only one for now)
 - selection of test vectors (first matching for now)
 - APIs for non single-shot operation (non-existent:-)
+- multiple algorithms and modes (only one for now)

 ## Build